SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

   Within this code there is an event handler that will 'latch' the last command that the blueprint finds and sends that to the event buss.
 From there a simple Template sensor can grab it and show you the last action sent.
-Thie will help  when setting up new functions and to troubleshoot strange behaviours.
+This will help  when setting up new functions and to troubleshoot strange behaviors.
   Here is a sample Template sensor to capture this event:
   ```yaml
   template: